 One of the best parts about coding is the fact that it’s virtually open to anyone.
 If you’re willing to put in the hours and learn, you can become great at coding in no time whatsoever.
 In fact, as little as five minutes each day will have you on your way to learn new skills.

+Before we explore the meaning of computer science, let’s see what coding is.
 Coding is the process of writing instructions for the computer which the computer can later execute.
 That’s what we also call development.
 Everything that you can do on a computer or a smartphone has been coded.
 Think of apps, programs, websites, and so on.
 For example, your current operating system you’re reading this post on has been coded.
 Same for the website you’re reading this post on, and any software that you’ve got running on your computer, laptop, smartphone, or tablet.

 So if coding isn’t computer science, what is it?
 Computer science is actually a vast topic area, mainly concerned with learning how to develop new software, programs, technology, ways in which we use this technology, and, of course, the theory behind what and how it works.